Roulette House Edge

 3. The balance sheet will always be positive despite occasionally paying out significant wins.

 The casino advantage for roulette is directly related to the green-coloured number 0, in place to prevent gamblers from having a 50/50 chance on even-money bets.
+Note that NZ online casinos usually display it in the game’s description to boost the transparency level.

 What if there was no zero?